privateWH/irc61647/README.md

 - dir:web is the root directory for backend with router script index.php.
 - dir:web/assets is repository for storing frontend code when no CDN is used.

+## TODO:
+- Tweak Batch processing by automatically detect array of object instead of object to Add, Update.
+- Beautify the DataTable DSL, allow different themes by swapping classNames.
+- Add Toaster or PopUp notify to have nicer UI.
+- Add router to have different pages, just for fun.
+- Look at the patent for https://facebook.github.io/fixed-data-table/ and see how they do it.

+## Lessons Learn:
+- Keep it simple and high performance by implementing DSL for the UI over customizable data driven compoenents, costly to implement DLS though.

+MIT License

+Copyright (c) [2017] [Weinian He]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.